- Borrow & Request

 This classroom can only be reserved by library faculty and staff; to request use of the room, please email firstname.lastname@example.org.
 We require a two week advance notice from library faculty and staff for all classroom requests.
 The Barnard Classroom is not available as a general student study room space.

 No food or drink are allowed in the Barnard Classroom.
 For instructional purposes, we will base room capacity on the official enrollment listed in the OSU Schedule of Classes; room capacity will not exceed 20 people, and it may not be reserved for classes under 5 people.

 SCARC is open to hosting on-site, in-person events.
 If you have an idea for an event, and would like to partner with us, please email us at email@example.com.

 We still want to share our collections with you, and you can engage with them online!
 We have blogs to suit virtually any interest, from OSU history to rare books, multicultural communities to beer and Linus Pauling.
 Or, if you’d like to listen to some stories, our oral history collections are second to none.

 A list of all our social media accounts is available on our website.

 We’re excited to announce the addition of Open House hours, which began spring term 2022!
-During Summer 2022, visitors can drop by our Reading Room on the 5th floor of the Valley Library every Wednesday between the hours of 2:00 pm and 4:00 pm.
-One of our outstanding Student Archivists will be on hand to answer general questions about our space and services.
-The Linus Pauling Office exhibit will also be open for self-guided tours during Open House hours.
+Our Open House hours, offered every Wednesday between the hours of 10:00am and 1:00pm (summer Open House hours are from 2:00 to 4:00pm on Wednesdays), provide visitors the opportunity to drop by our Reading Room on the 5th floor of the Valley Library .
+One of our outstanding Student Archivists will be on hand to answer general questions about our space and services, and the Linus Pauling Office exhibit will be open for self-guided tours.